ibexa/documentation-developer/docs/guide/http_cache.md

 #### Update YML configuration

-Secondly, you need to tell eZ Platform to use an HTTP-based purge client (specifically the FosHttpCache Varnish purge client), and specify the URL Varnish can be reached on (in `ezplatform.yml`):
+Secondly, you need to tell eZ Platform to use an HTTP-based purge client (specifically the FosHttpCache Varnish purge client), and specify the URL Varnish can be reached on:

 The following configuration is not required as eZ Platform will read the environment variables set above.